 - (7) Order restrictions on personal privileges following an inmate's abuse of such privileges or facilities or when such action is deemed necessary by the managing officer for the safety and security of the institution, or the well-being of the inmate.
 Such restrictions shall continue only as long as it is reasonably necessary. - (8) Order such actions as deemed appropriate, including assignment of extra work, and any dispositions available to the hearing officer. - (9) The RIB may conditionally suspend the imposition of any penalty cited in this rule, on the condition that the inmate have no further rule violations for a period of six months from the date of the RIB disposition.
 If the inmate has no further violations during the six-month period, the penalty shall be treated as a reprimand.
 If the inmate violates the condition and is found guilty of a rule violation, the suspended penalty shall be imposed in addition to any penalty for the new violation. - (M) Documentation of disposition: Upon completing its deliberations, the RIB shall orally inform the inmate of its decision and disposition, as part of the electronic record.
 The RIB secretary shall complete a disposition form, which shall contain the determination made by the panel regarding each rule violation, the factual basis of the determination, names of witnesses, and any disposition imposed. - (1) The form shall also include whether the panel relied on confidential information in reaching its determination and the panel's evaluation of the informant's credibility.
-The form shall not contain the name of any confidential informant or the nature of the confidential information. - (2) The form shall also include notice that the inmate may appeal the RIB panel's decision to the managing officer and the procedure for such an appeal. - (3) The completed disposition form shall be furnished to the inmate no later than three business days after the RIB panel reaches its decision.
-The form shall notify the inmate that, if they are serving a sentence pursuant to Ohio Revised Code Section 2967.271, a finding of guilt may be used by the Department to rebut the presumption that the inmate will be released from service of their sentence on the expiration of the minimum prison term or presumptive earned early release date.

-(4) The completed disposition form shall be furnished to the inmate no later than three business days after the RIB panel reaches its decision.
+The form shall not contain the name of any confidential informant or the nature of the confidential information. - (2) The form shall also include notice that the inmate may appeal the RIB panel's decision to the managing officer and the procedure for such an appeal. - (3) The form shall notify the inmate that, if they are serving a sentence pursuant to section 2967.271 of the Revised Code, a finding of guilt may be used by the department to rebut the presumption that the inmate will be released from service of their sentence on the expiration of the minimum prison term or presumptive earned early release date. - (4) The completed disposition form shall be furnished to the inmate no later than three business days after the RIB panel reaches its decision.